-(This follow-up is often an email, but more and more it might be a post in Slack or Teams, or comment in some other forum.
+(This follow-up is often an email, but more and more it might be meeting notes posted in Slack or Teams, or comment in some other forum.
 Regardless of the channel you choose, these same concepts apply.)

 This is where the meeting host can recap decisions, reaffirm priorities, and speak to next steps.